Olive Senior: Literary works

 Senior's work often addresses questions of Caribbean identity in terms of gender and ethnicity.
-She has said: "I've had to deal with race because of who I am and how I look.
+Her works are known for their use of the Creole vernacular, aiming to create a well-detailed, rich, and accurate depiction of Caribbean life and communities She has said: "I've had to deal with race because of who I am and how I look.
 In that process, I've had to determine who I am.
 I do not think you can be all things to all people.
 As part of that process, I decided I was a Jamaican.
 I represent many different races and I'm not rejecting any of them to please anybody.
 I'm just who I am and you have to accept me or not."

+Senior's experience of growing up between rural and urban Jamaica, as well as being immersed in the local oral traditions and traditional British literature simultaneously, greatly effected the themes of her stories.
+She strategically used her position as culturally "in between" and her extensive travels to create work that embodies a wide array of human experiences.
+In an interview with Dr Hyacinth M. Simpson of Toronto Metropolitan University, she states "...my stories reflect the society in which they are located.
+It is a pluralist society and I am trying to represent that pluralism in my work.
+The stories do demonstrate differences of race, class, culture, language as well as gender and age".

 Her work has been adapted as drama and broadcast by the BBC and CBC, and she also wrote the radio play Window for the CBC.
 Her writing features in a wide range of anthologies including Her True-True Name (eds Elizabeth Wilson and Pamela Mordecai, 1989), Daughters of Africa (ed.
 Margaret Busby, 1992), The Heinemann Book of Caribbean Poetry (eds Ian McDonald and Stewart Brown, 1992), Concert of Voices: An Anthology of World Writing in English (ed.
 Victor J. Ramraj, 1994), The Year's Best Fantasy and Horror Tenth Annual Collection (eds Ellen Datlow and Terri Windling, 1997), The Wadsworth Anthology of Poetry (ed.
 Jay Parini, 2005), Best Poems on the Underground (eds Gerard Benson, Judith Chernaik and Cicely Herbert, 2010), So Much Things to Say: 100 Calabash Poets (2010), and numerous others.

 Senior's work is taught in schools and universities internationally, with Summer Lightning and Gardening in the Tropics in particular being used as educational textbooks.
+Most recently, her poetry book Gardening in the Tropics has become a textbook on the CAPE syllabus in Caribbean schools, and has been on the International Baccalaureate syllabus.
+Senior’s work has also become a frequent subject of critical essays, as well as being translated into many languages such as Arabic, Spanish, Korean, and three South African languages.